russellave/SignLanguage2Text/Flask_React/README.md

-# How I get it to run on my laptop:
+# Disclaimers:
 This may be in more detail/have more explanation than you need, but I went for more just in case anyone needs it (I would have needed it).
+Also, some of the terminology could be wrong or imprecise - this is my best guess at the right words based on a few days of learning this stuff.

 I have a PC.
 I think things should be the same for Mac, but I make no promises.

+# How I get it to run on my laptop:

 ## To install all the libraries and such that you'll need so far:
 `pip install -r requirements.txt` (only needs to be done the first time)